canjs/canjs/docs/can-guides/commitment/recipes/weather-report/weather-report-advanced.md

   Typically, you listen to sources and emit values in the `setup` function and stop listening to sources in the `teardown` function.
-For example, the following might listen to where the user's mouse is on on the page:
+For example, the following might listen to where the user’s mouse is on the page:

   ```js
   var cursorPosition = Kefir.stream(function(emitter){